 2015: Innovation in Education award, £3,400, School of Medicine

-2017: President's Medal for Outstanding Contribution to Excellence in Teaching, Imperial College London (see here)
+2017: President's Medal for Outstanding Contribution to Excellence in Teaching, Imperial College London (see news article here)

-2017: Student Academic Choice Award nomination - Best Teacher, Imperial College Union
+2017: Student Academic Choice Award nomination - Best Teacher & Best Tutor, Imperial College Union

-2017: Student Academic Choice Award nomination - Best Tutor, Imperial College Union
+2019: Student Academic Choice Award nomination - Best Teacher, Imperial College Union

 2021: Phase two development of the FaculTeach platform to improve internal awareness of Faculty of Medicine teaching opportunities (find out more here)